 The R&E Board invests funds in Ramsey County's investment pool.
-Pooled investments are reported at their fair value at December 31, 2019 based on market prices.
+The fair value of the investment is the fair value per share of the underlying portfolio.
 The R&E Board invests in this pool for the purpose of joint investment with the County in order to enhance investment earnings.
 There are no redemption limitations.

 Minnesota statutes require that all R&E Board's deposits be covered by insurance, surety bond, or collateral.
 The R&E Board's available deposits are invested by Ramsey County in accordance with Minnesota Statutes.
-The types of securities available to the Ramsey County are authorized by Minn.
+The types of securities available to Ramsey County are authorized by Minn.
 Stat.
 Sections 118A.04 and 118A.05.
-Additional disclosures defining cash and investments can be found in the Ramsey County Comprehensive Annual Financial Report.
+Additional disclosures defining cash and investments can be found in the Ramsey County Annual Comprehensive Financial Report.

 Earnings from these investments are allocated monthly to the R&E Board's General Fund based on average daily balances during the month.
-Pooled investments earnings for 2019 are \$79,662.
+Pooled investments earnings for 2021 is \$1,971.

-The R&E Board has defined cash and cash equivalents in the proprietary fund as the funds invested in Ramsey County's investment pool.
+The R&E Board has defined cash and cash equivalents in the proprietary fund as the funds invested in Ramsey County's investment pool noted as cash and pooled investments.